Background Report Error Lawyers

-The Adkins Firm represents consumers affected by background report errors.
+The Adkins Firm represents consumers in lawsuits who have been affected by background report errors.
 We have office locations in Nashville, Birmingham, Dallas, and Houston.
 We have also represented clients in California, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Mississippi, New Jersey, New York, Oregon, Pennsylvania, Virginia and Washington, D.C. under federal consumer protection laws.

 Here are some of the types of background errors that we see:

 - Mixed files – information on the report belongs to someone with the same or similar name

 - Obsolete information – derogatory information, other than convictions, more than 7 years old

 - Outdated public records – judgments or liens paid, satisfied, withdrawn but reported as owing

 - Criminal history – charges reported as convictions when the charges were dismissed or convicted of lesser offense, sealed records (youth offender)